LucasZamprogno/310/project/ebnf.md

 M_KEY ::= 'average' || 'passed' || 'failed' || 'audited' || 'latitude' || 'longitude' || 'seats'
 S_KEY ::= 'department' || 'id' || 'instructor' || 'title' || 'uuid' || 'fullname' || 'shortname' || 'number' || 'name' || 'address' || 'type' || 'furniture' || 'link' ||

-// Added up and down to keywords, ORDER
+// Added up and down to keywords, ORDER to match D2
 // Assuming no case sensitivity
-// Doesn't encode that KEY must match associated dataset
+// Doesn't encode that KEY must match associated dataset (courses/rooms)
 // Doesn't encode that KEY_C in DISPLAY_GROUPED must be specified by INPUT in AGGREGATION
-// I would like the Oxford comma for ((', ' + KEY )? + ' and ' + KEY) :P
+// I would like the Oxford comma for ((', ' + KEY )? + ' and ' + KEY) even though it's not in the examples :P
 // * is 0 or more
-// Aggregation uses multiple ands, not commas (aggregation AND aggregation AND aggregation, not aggregation, aggregation, and aggregation)
+// Aggregation uses multiple ands, not commas (aggregation AND aggregation AND aggregation, not aggregation, aggregation, and aggregation) just because it would be messy to write otherwise
 ```